 The ZIP Code accuracy standard is a means of ensuring that the 5-digit ZIP Code in the delivery address correctly matches the delivery address information.
 For the purposes of this standard, address means a specific address associated with a specific 5-digit ZIP Code.
-Addresses used on pieces claiming certain prices under 3.6.1d3, Basic Standards that are subject to the ZIP Code accuracy standard must meet these requirements:
+Each address in a mailing at commercial First-Class Mail flats prices must meet the ZIP Code accuracy requirements in 602.6.0.